MaxJansen/CNN-iPSC/1.count_comparison/README.md

 - 1CPM filtering.
 - And conservative filtering.

-After assessing the test accuracies in the next directory (training), a single best model was chosen.
-The best model was trained on the 1CPM dataset.
+After assessing the test accuracies in the [next directory (training)](../2.train) , a single best model was chosen.
+The best model was attained with training on the 1CPM dataset.

+## Order
+1. Run the [counting script](./narrowpeaks_count.sh) on Elder, in the directory containing the narrowpeaks-files.
+2. Save this output for the three filtering methods in .csv-format, with stages as rows, and methods as columns.
+3. Run the [plotting script](./peaks_barplot.R) and save the plot.